fsantanna-no/p2p-tml-paper/rita-24/response.md

 We now point this limitation in the Introduction, along with a reposition to target small networks, implying more control over participants:

-> We target small peer-to-peer networks, in which nodes are a only few hops
+> "We target small peer-to-peer networks, in which nodes are a only few hops
 > away from each other.
 > This ensures that events can span the whole network in a reasonable time to
 > preserve the real-time behavior of applications.
 > We also assume that peers are non-malicious in the sense that they do not
-> generate erroneous events.
+> generate erroneous events."

 In Section "3.2.4.
 Middleware Summary", we now also explain how this limitation emerges in our API:

-> As detailed in Section 3.2.1, note that the API to disseminate an event in
+> "As detailed in Section 3.2.1, note that the API to disseminate an event in
 > the network is as simple as a variable assignment.
 Therefore, a malicious
 > peer could SPAM or inject erroneous events to break the application.
 > Again, this is a fundamental limitation that is also shared with the
-> alternatives discussed in Section 2.
+> alternatives discussed in Section 2."

 -------------------------------------------------------------------------------